happyfox5/Asteric-Technocrat-TASK1_Ecommerce_website/README.md

-To add information about this code to a GitHub README file, you can provide a brief description of the code and explain its purpose.
-Here's an example of what you could write:

 E-commerce Website
 This repository contains the source code for an e-commerce website.
 The website is designed to provide users with a seamless shopping experience, offering a wide range of high-quality products in various categories such as fashion, electronics, and home decor.